mooltipass/minible/ble_protypes_v1.md

 ## [](#header-2)Platform sleep power consumptions
 Deep sleep on main and aux MCU, ATBTLC1000 off, measured power consumption at 1V5 IN was 85uA, 88uA and 100uA.
-Power consumption increase compared to breakout board is explained by switching to TPS61220 in variable output.
+This increase compared to breakout boards is explained by switching to TPS61220 in variable output.
 Measured 3.18V voltages were 3.167V, 3.147V, 3.174V and 3.163V.
 Average therefore is 3.16V.